ci4r/CI4R-TOBB4/README.md

 # CI4R-TOBB4

 This dataset was collected with a 4 GHz continuous-wave (CW) radar for human activity recognition.
-It represents a large subset of the data used in the following papers:
+It represents a large subset of the data used in the aftermentioned paper.

 ## Details about radar utilized: